My middle name is Jean. I’m named after my dad’s mum, who I always adored, but that didn’t stop me from telling people that my middle name was Jane!

 So where did middle names even spring from?
 Apparently the first ever recording of the term ‘middle name’ appeared in a Harvard University publication in 1835.
 But the tradition is much older than that.

 In Roman times the more names a person had, the higher their social status, while people of Spanish or Arabic background use middle names to connect the generations to one another, like a real life family tree.
-For instance they might select middles names that connect their child to their grandpa and grandma … or a great aunt.
+For instance they will name their child’s middle name after a grandfather, grandmother, aunt or uncle.

 There are no hard and fast rules of course, and you don’t actually need one.
 But there are some good reasons to consider whacking something between first name and last.